 While we do everything within reason to make your trip as safe and enjoyable as we can, there are challenges implicit to travelling in the world’s mightiest mountains that we could not remove if we wanted to – it adds to the excitement.
 The environment is very much in charge here, the natural forces so great that human endeavours to tame them barely register.

-As a participant in this tour you will fly to Delhi, before being directed aboard a comfortable train to Kalka and then on to the ‘toy train’ to Shimla, the historic summer capital of the British Raj and its administration.
-There you’ll be accommodated in a comfortable hotel, introduced to ‘your’ bike, a 500cc Enfield Bullet (with a front disc brake fitted) and given instruction on its eccentricities.
+As a participant in this tour you will fly to Delhi, before being directed aboard (availability permitting) a comfortable train to Kalka and then on to the ‘toy train’ to Shimla, the historic summer capital of the British Raj and its administration.
+There you’ll be accommodated in a comfortable hotel, introduced to ‘your’ bike, a 500cc Enfield Bullet.
 There will be a full briefing before we set off into the high mountains.

 Whenever riding there will be a leader and ‘outrider’ guiding and trouble-spotting.
 A ‘sweeper’ rider, a support vehicle with spares and an extensively-equipped medic will travel at the rear.
 Roads are often rough, so we recommend you have at least two year’s riding experience before taking on this challenge.
 You will also need a reasonable fitness level and there are certain medical conditions that preclude travelling at altitude, so check with Blazing Trails and your GP if in doubt.
 Weather ranges from warm in lower valleys, to conditions similar to an English autumn evening at altitude – sometimes colder and very occasionally including snow.